dubstar-04/FeedsAndSpeeds/README.md

 2. Restart FreeCAD

 ## Feedback
-If you have feedback or need to report bugs please participate on the related [Path Forum](https://forum.freecadweb.org/viewforum.php?f=15).
+If you have feedback or need to report bugs please participate on the related [CAM Forum](https://forum.freecadweb.org/viewforum.php?f=15).

 ## Disclaimer
 This is an experimental tool and must be used at your own risk.
 Machine tools are dangerous and the author of this tool will not be responsible for any